GenomZ/LLM_Code_Assistant/README.md

         "LLVM",
 ```

 It is somewhat reassuring that all models are terrible at replicating my task.
+Although this suggest that there is a lot
+of possibilities to adjust parameters of the model in its code generation.

 ## Technologies